 “Oftentimes, parents are not told what to do with leftover medication, and that means it is left sitting around your house where your kids can find them,” said Sarah Clark, a co-director of the C. S. Mott Children’s Hospital National Poll on Children’s Health.

-In a C. S. Mott poll this year of nearly 1,200 parents with at least one child between 5 and 17, about one-third of parents said their children had been given prescriptions for opioids, and nearly half had leftover medication.
+In a C. S. Mott poll, this year of nearly 1,200 parents with at least one child between 5 and 17, about one-third of parents said their children had been given prescriptions for opioids, and nearly half had leftover medication.
 Only 8 percent said they had returned the unused medication to a pharmacy or doctor.
-Forty-seven percent kept the leftover drugs at home; 30 percent threw them in the trash or flushed them down the toilet; 6 percent said other family members had used the leftover medication; and 9 percent did not remember what they had done with the rest of the medication.
+Forty-seven percent kept the leftover drugs at home; 30 percent threw them in the trash or flushed them down the toilet; 6 percent said other family members had used the leftover medication, and 9 percent did not remember what they had done with the rest of the medication.

 “Most doctors don’t talk about the dangers of opioids and children,” Ms. Clark said.
 “We are really leaving it up to the parents’ initiative to solve this problem, and most parents are not medical experts.
 I would love to see the health care community step up and say let’s be more proactive about dealing with leftover medication.”

-Jen Simon, a freelance writer in the New York City area who has written about her addiction to painkillers, said that she had never been told how to dispose of leftover prescription medication, and that her doctors had never cautioned her about the dangers of opioids if ingested by her two young children.
+Jen Simon, a freelance writer in the New York City area who has written about her addiction to painkillers, said that she had never been told how to dispose of leftover prescription medication and that her doctors had never cautioned her about the dangers of opioids if ingested by her two young children.

 “And my doctors know I have young children — they have been to my medical appointments with me,” Ms. Simon said.

-Dr. Richard N. Rosenthal, a professor of psychiatry and an addiction psychiatrist at the Icahn School of Medicine at Mount Sinai in New York, said doctors needed to be properly trained on how to counsel patients who were being prescribed opioids on all aspects, including proper disposal of leftover medication.
+Dr. Richard N. Rosenthal, a professor of psychiatry and an addiction psychiatrist at the Icahn School of Medicine at Mount Sinai in New York, said doctors needed to be properly trained on how to counsel patients who were being prescribed opioids in all aspects, including proper disposal of leftover medication.

-“Opioids can be a ticking time bomb in your medicine cabinet,” Dr. Rosenthal said, adding that overprescribing of medications must also be addressed.
+“Opioids can be a ticking time bomb in your medicine cabinet,” Dr. Rosenthal said, adding that overprescribing medications must also be addressed.